 After your surgery:

-- You may be taken to a recovery room or an intensive care unit (ICU) until you are fully awake.
+- You may be taken to a recovery room or an intensive care unit (ICU).
 Healthcare providers will watch you closely to make sure you are okay.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are okay, you will be taken back to your hospital room.
 A healthcare provider may remove the bandages soon after surgery to check your wound or drains.
 The drains are taken out when the incision stops draining.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

-- Blood and urine tests: Samples of your blood and urine are sent to a lab for tests.
+- Blood and urine tests will be sent to a lab for tests.
 These tests check how well your new kidney is working.

-- Imaging tests: Angiography, ultrasound, and other imaging tests may be done to check blood flow in your kidneys and urinary tract.
+- Angiogram or ultrasound pictures may be used to check blood flow in your kidneys and urinary tract.

-- You may bleed more than expected or get an infection after surgery.
+You may bleed more than expected or get an infection.
 Nerves, blood vessels, muscles, intestines, and other organs may get damaged.
 You may have problems with your ureter or bladder, which may cause urine to leak.
-You may get a blood clot in your arm or leg.
-The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
+You may develop a life-threatening blood clot in your arm or leg.
 Your condition may get worse during surgery, and may become life-threatening.
 Your body may reject the new kidney.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.